 While most of the smaller companies usually run as a single Team, larger ones may manage multi-offices, departments or teams spread around the world.
 For such cases, Teambook provides the concept of Teams.

 A Team is basically a set of users that can be planned in a consistent manner, by dedicated planner and / or project managers.

 This is very useful for eg. for organizations sharing a pool of competencies spread in different locations or business units.

 This feature gives also large flexibility to handle different teams with different bank holidays or Time-off bookings.

 When creating a Teambook account, an Example Team (named after your account's name) is automatically created.
-You may rename it by using the menu on the planner board:
+You may rename it by using the appropriate icon on the Users section:

 Once a new Team is created, you may associate its members.

-Note that the Team feature also enables you to report specifically on a give Team, a group of them or all of them:
+Note that Teams are also a filter in the dashboard, so to report on specifically on a give Team or a group of them: